I am a Judge

 - For open and limited shows – judges may include all breeds they have judged within the free flow ‘Critique Form’.
 For this level of show there will be no drop down box to select a breed

 - Judges have the option to include the total number of entries (minus repeat entries) and absentees

 - Judges can either type their critique directly into the ‘Critique Form’ or are able to ‘cut and paste’ from other documents into the form, so if you have submitted the critique to another outlet there is no need to retype it

 - Judges are able to make use of tools such as bold, underline, italic and bullet points

 - The ‘Critique Form’ will automatically save a draft of your critique until you are ready to publish

-- Once submitted, a PDF copy of your submission will be emailed to the email address held on your account and can be used as possible evidence for your mentoring stages of Judges Competency Framework
+- Once submitted, a PDF copy of your submission will be emailed to the email address you have used to register for your information and can be used to assit with the mentoring stages of the Judges Education Programme (Breed Shows)

 - Once the critique is published there is no opportunity to make any amendments